telliott99/MyUnix/git1-setup.rst

 **Configuration**

-git can be configured at a *global* level, on a *user* basis, or a *project* basis.  config files for these will be in:
+git may be configured at a *global* level, at the level of the individual *user*, or a *project* basis.  config files for these will be in (respectively):

 * ``/etc/gitconfig``
 * ``~/.gitconfig``